PaulTran47/paultran47.github.io/README.md

   * All graphics are served in compressed .webp format (with compressed .jpg as a fallback)
     * All graphics are lazily loaded for minimal FOIT.
-  * HTML5 and CSS code pass the W3C validator with no errors.

 * Every website page has a Google Lighthouse score of 100/100 on both mobile and desktop platforms.